bsccf/Uni-notes/Mechanics structures and materials/Materials/3 Failure of materials/1 Brittle vs ductile failure/cleavage (crytal).md

 ### Intergranular cleavage
 If the crack propagates along grain boundaries then we call it intergranular cleavage.
 This occurs because of there being weakness along grain boundaries possibly due to [[precipitation (crystals)|precipitation]] along boundaries ([[hypoeutectic microstructure development#Outcome A|example]]).

+Here you can see what the resaulting fracture surface from intergranular cleavage l
 ![[Pasted image 20211125115439.png]]

 Tends to create a more 3D surface for fractures.

 ### Transgranular cleavage
 If the crack propagates through crystal grains then we call it transgranular cleavage.
-This occurs along [[cleavage planes]] within the crystal grain where
+This occurs along [[cleavage planes]] within the crystal grain where layers of atom's can move more freely.

 ![[Pasted image 20211125115630.png]]